 Rights and Responsibilities

 If a problem develops on the job, the first point of contact should be the supervisor.
-If the problem cannot be resolved the student should contact the Financial Aid Office for resolution or possible further referral.
+If the problem cannot be resolved the student should contact the Enrollment Services Office for resolution or possible further referral.
 Quitting a Work-Study job should be the last resort.
 There is no guarantee that the Work-Study award can be replaced with another type of aid or that you can secure another Work-Study position.
 Failure to follow expected policies and regulations may result in the cancellation of the Work-Study award and the loss of the Work-Study position.
 Acceptance of a position through Work-Study implies a commitment to the employer for at least one semester unless a prior arrangement is agreed upon.

 For a Work-Study program to succeed, supervisors must make certain commitments to student employees.
 The supervisor must work with the work-study employee to make sure that the job never conflicts with the student’s education.
 The student’s first responsibility is to obtain an education.
 Supervisors are expected to adequately train students in their responsibilities and to provide helpful guidance as needed.
 While students may temporarily or occasionally perform duties that are normally those of a regular employee, it is against federal law to replace a regular employee with a work-study employee.